prisma/prisma1/content/04-Reference/01-Basics/02-CLI.md

 ```
 -a, --alias ALIAS          Project alias
--c, --copy PROJECT         ID or alias of the project to be copied
 -e, --env ENV              Local environment name for the new project
 -n, --name NAME            Project name
 -r, --region REGION        AWS Region of the project (options: US_WEST_2 (default), EU_WEST_1, AP_NORTHEAST_1)